orcwg/orcwg/governance/steering-committee/minutes/2024/20241212_MoM_ORCWG_SC_Meeting.md

 ## ORC WG Program Plan

-The SC agrees on working on the current version of the [DRAFT 2025\_ORCWG\_ProgramPlan\_For SC\_Feedback](https://docs.google.com/presentation/d/1jHjvIy4RiweoMIQBqMfPPNiRMnfqpobzUddashxiPXs/edit#slide=id.g3104997a05c_0_80) document.
-The process will covers:
+The SC agrees on working on the current version of the ORC WG Program Plan document.
+The process will cover:

 1. Input to the document adding comments where necessary
 2. Consolidation of the feedback in a new version of the document
-3. Review in the SC of the 9th of January and decide on next steps having the SC meeting on the 23rd as the target approval date.
+3. Review in the SC on the 9th of January and decide on the next steps having the SC meeting on the 23rd as the target approval date.

 ## WG Communication and management tools